cristik/CKPromise.Swift/README.md

 # CKPromise.Swift

+Note.
+Works in Swift 3 and above only.

 A Swift attempt to implement the Promises/A+ proposal, with full support for generics, to be able to benefit of Swifts strong type system.
 Full specs can be found at http://promisesaplus.com/.

 The implementation tries to follow the Promise/A+ specs as much as possible, however due to the stong type system of Swift not all could be followed.